National Athletics League

 The National Athletics League is an annual mixed-sex track and field club competition in the United Kingdom.
 Established in 2019, the league has 38 member clubs.

 Competition

-There are three divisions – premiership, championship and national one in decreasingorder of status – each containing 16, 16 and 6 teams respectively.
+There are three divisions – premiership, championship and national one in decreasing order of status – each containing 16, 16 and 6 teams respectively.
 For the premiership and championship, each season is composed of three rounds plus a final.
 For national one division, each season is composed of four rounds.
 Each athlete in each discipline gains points for his or her team according to their position.
 At the conclusion of each meeting, the match is decided by total points for each team.
 Teams are then awarded points based on positions in each match, so that each team has a running total for the season.
 This will decide the final finishing position for each club.

 Formation of the league

 The league was formed out of the dissolutions of the British Athletics League, which was for male athletes, and the UK Women's Athletic League at the end of 2019.